carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 > In the above example the channel has two elements.
 If you has used the Channel.of(list) it would have  contained only 1 element `[salmon, kallisto]` and any operator or process using the channel would run once.
 {: .callout}

-fixme add exercise to get learner to create queue and value channels

 > ## Creating channels from a list
 >
->  Create a nextflow script that create both a queue and value channel.
+>  Create a nextflow script that create both a queue and value channel
 >  for the list `ids = ['ERR908507', 'ERR908506', 'ERR908505']`.
->  Then print the contents of the channels using the view operator.
+>  Then print the contents of the channels using the `view` operator.
 >  How many lines does the queue and value channel print?
 > > ## Solution
 > >
 > > ~~~